 The unit wooden blocks provide fog-of-war and easy recording of strength, while a card-driven system that allows for key historical events and dramatic surprises in battle...

 The game offers FOUR different modes of play:

 The game is played out over a detailed 84x60 cm (33"x24"), laminated multicolor mapboard.
-The game features more than 200 wooden/plastic components and over 56 event cards.
+The game features more than 200 wooden/plastic components and nearly 50 event cards.

-The game will be featured in a Kickstarter this winter.
+The game will be featured on Kickstarter from December 4, to 30.